 The Reverse of the 2003 Penny

-The 2003 penny consists of 97.5% zinc with 2.5% copper plating, weighing 2.5 grams with a diameter of 19.05 millimeters.
-The edge is plain without reeding.
+The 2003 penny consists of 97.5% zinc with 2.5% copper plating, weighing 2.5 grams with a diameter of 19.05 mm and a plain (unrounded) edge.
+The zinc-core composition makes these coins susceptible to environmental damage, which is why finding a 2003 penny in truly pristine condition is harder than it sounds.

 Also Read: 100 Most Valuable Wheat Pennies Worth Money (1909 to 1958)

-2003 Penny Mintage & Survival Data
+2003 Penny Value: Mintage & Survival Data

 2003 Penny Mintage & Survival Chart